-During the training and testing phases, all NSE coefficients are greater than 0.8 both in the training and testing phases, which means that all algorithms perform very well.
-The most accurate algorithm is RF, followed by SVM and MLR (Fig. 9).
-As such, Commented [JS8]: We added a new subsection after this we know that all the tested machine learning algorithms are promising and need to be evaluated in the implementation phase using observational data.
+All NSE coefficients were greater than 0.8 in both the training and testing phases, which means that all algorithms perform very well.
+The most accurate algorithm is RF, followed by SVM and MLR (Fig. 10).
+As such, we know that all the tested ML algorithms are promising and need to be evaluated in the implementation phase using observational data.